The Neuroscience of Change

 The amygdala is an example of a part of the brain that reacts very quickly.
 This is because it's the part of the brain that reacts to danger.
 This could be anything from not being able to see where you're going because there's a large and hungry-looking lion in front of you, or not being able to see where you're going because a very big change is looming.
 Unfortunately, your amygdala works very quickly and doesn't make any distinction between the two situations.
 This isn't entirely unreasonable, for the last year or so, going into the office has been relatively unsafe.

-Fight or Flight When Returning to Work
+Fight or Flight at Work

 The important thing to remember is that when the amygdala is activated people feel less secure and safe, the emotional part of their brain is lacking the security it craves and is sending danger signals.
 In short, in the face of change, people will feel less happy because their emotional brain is destabilised.